csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 So, we have indeed covered a tremendous amount of ground in this first chapter!
 If you’re a bit overwhelmed, don’t worry.
 In the following chapters, we’ll revisit all of these ideas, covering them in much more detail (that’s a promise, not a threat!).
 At this point, we hope you leave this chapter with a still-developing intuition for the pieces that make up a network, a still-developing command of the vocabulary of networking (don’t be shy about referring back to this chapter), and an ever-growing desire to learn more about networking.
 That’s the task ahead of us for the rest of this book.

+**Road-Mapping This Book**
-**Road-Mapping This Book Before** starting any trip, you should always glance at a road map in order to become familiar with the major roads and junctures that lie ahead.
+Before starting any trip, you should always glance at a road map in order to become familiar with the major roads and junctures that lie ahead.
 For the trip we are about to embark on, the ultimate destination is a deep understanding of the how, what, and why of computer networks.
 Our road map is the sequence of chapters of this book:

-1. Computer Networks and the Internet 2.
-Application Layer 3.
-Transport Layer 4.
-Network Layer: Data Plane 5.
-Network Layer: Control Plane 6.
-The Link Layer and LANs 7.
-Wireless and Mobile Networks 8.
-Security in Computer Networks
+1. Computer Networks and the Internet
+2. Application Layer
+3. Transport Layer
+4. Network Layer: Data Plane
+5. Network Layer: Control Plane
+6. The Link Layer and LANs
+7. Wireless and Mobile Networks
+8. Security in Computer Networks

 Chapters 2 through 6 are the five core chapters of this book.
 You should notice that these chapters are organized around the top four layers of the five-layer Internet protocol.
 Further note that our journey will begin at the top of the Internet protocol stack, namely, the application layer, and will work its way downward.
 The rationale behind this top-down journey is that once we understand the applications, we canunderstand the network services needed to support these applications.
 We can then, in turn, examine the various ways in which such services might be implemented by a network architecture.
 Covering applications early thus provides motivation for the remainder of the text.